legendsking007/Happy-Birthday-Card-2/README.md

 `pic` will take the url of the image of the recipient.
 This will appear on the birthday card.

 `openDate` is used to prevent user open the page too late or too early.
 Fill this field using this format
-mm-dd-yyyy (12-05-2021) or false if you desire to disable it.
+YYYY-mm-dd (2023-05-19) or false if you desire to disable it.

 ### <ins>Setting up the pic</ins>